Marcus Tullius Cicero

 Cicero was recognized as one of the greats even in his own lifetime.
 Before he began his career, the preeminent orator at Rome was Quintus Hortensius Hortalus.
 The two squared off at the trial of Verres, but following Cicero’s devastating attack on Verres’ character and Verres’ voluntary exile to Massilia, Cicero’s reputation had permanently eclipsed his former mentor’s.
 It did not hurt that Cicero brought integrity and empathy to a downtrodden people while Hortensius defended a smug pillager.

-Cicero did not win every case, and Asconius points that some speeches like the Pro Milone were greatly altered before publication.
-His style though was seen exemplary of excellent Latin, with very few orators capable of matching him.
+Cicero did not win every case, and Asconius points out that some speeches, such as the Pro Milone, were greatly altered before publication.
+His style, though, was seen as exemplary of excellent Latin, with very few orators capable of matching him.
 Not a full generation afterward Velleius Paterculus and Seneca the Elder praised his compositions as Latin par excellence, with the latter ruing the fact that he never had the chance to see Cicero declaim.

 Aside from his contribution to Latin style, Cicero the man has been the subject of numerous debates.
 In particular, critics see Cicero in his private letters not as a man of great stature in the state, but as an insecure yet self-congratulatory, annoyingly self-praising man who desired more than anything to be an important and well-respected member of the noble class.
 Shackleton Bailey, in his 1971 biography on Cicero, summed him up thus: